-Admissions Ceremony 11 September 2006
+Admissions Ceremony 8 September 2008 4th ceremony

 Chief Justice's observations

 Ceremonies for the admission of legal practitioners form an important part of the work of the Court of Appeal.
 We always delight in sensing the excitement of those newly admitted to the profession, and the pride of family and friends who will invariably have contributed to your individual successes.